BASED-Robotics-Club/BASE-ScoutingPASS/README.md

 Since this is a HTML/JavaScript web page, scouters can use almost any device that has a web broswer.
 If the device has a touchscreen the screen can be used to swipe back and forth between pages and interact with the data elements.
 The webpage only needs to be loaded once.
 Once loaded the functionality and data is stored locally in the webpage and doesn't need to be reloaded.
 The QR code generation and clear button only resets the form and does not cause the page to reload.
 This means that a cellular or WiFi connection is not needed at the competition as long as the webpage is loaded before the event.

-If your team has a The Blue Alliance API access token (See https://www.thebluealliance.com/apidocs) the web page will pull team and schedule information from The Blue Alliance.
+If your team has a Blue Alliance API access token (See https://www.thebluealliance.com/apidocs) the web page will pull team and schedule information from The Blue Alliance.
 Put your access token in the authKey variable in resources/js/TBAInterface.js and when the web page is loaded it will load the data (for the event code in the Event field).
 This enables some features on the PreMatch Screen.
 With the team information the team name will populate just below the Team # field when the team # field is filled in.
 If the schedule information is available when the web page is loaded then when the match and robot fields are populated it will automatically populate the team number and team name for the scouter.
 This reduces typo errors when entering the team numbers manually.
 (Schedules are usually published before the event a day or two before matches start.
 However, it may be delayed for various reasons an may only be published hours or minutes before the start of a competition.)

 The QR code can be read by a web camera or hand scanner to import the data into the Excel scouting database.
 The hand scanner used reads the QR code and inputs the data as if it is typed in from a keyboard.
 Included in this repository is the Excel code to pop up an input window and parse the qr data into a row in Excel. (see the [Excel directory](Excel))

-<p align="right">(<a href="#top">back to top</a>)</p>
+<p style="text-align:right;">(<a href="#top">back to top</a>)</p>
 <div id="getting-started"></div>

 ## Getting Started: